Treatment for End Stage Interstitial Lung Disease

 End Stage Interstitial Lung Disease Treatment

-Stem cells are the building blocks of every living organism.
+Cells are the building blocks of every living organism.
 They have the ability for self-renewal and replication, thus are capable of forming any type of tissue or organ in the body.
-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

 In the case of end stage interstitial lung disease,

-autologous stem cells are used, meaning the cells come from the patient’s own body.
+autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in the patient’s bone marrow and blood (venous tissue).
-Stem cells derived from venous tissue have the capability to form many types of differentiated cells.
-During the procedure, adult stem cells are extracted from bone marrow or blood, which requires special laboratory techniques.
+Cells derived from venous tissue have the capability to form many types of differentiated cells.
+During the procedure, adult cells are extracted from bone marrow or blood, which requires special laboratory techniques.